Written by Ren Tyan

 In 143ALB, the gates to Hei’Tom would reopen.
-Ren Tyan, with the title of Koyn (the First), would rally channelers back to Hei’Tom.
+Ren Tyan, under the title of Koyn (in the Old Tongue, meaning The First), would rally channelers back to Hei’Tom.
 Initiates were initially wilders who felt disillusioned with the White Tower, although Ren discovered a number of men within the Warder Yard of the White Tower who were unaware of their ability, who would help bridge the gap between the Towers.
 Most notably, Deej Raithar and Rob Stoneshield.
 Deej Raithar would become second in command, abandoning his place in the Warder Yard.
 Rob Stoneshield, who was warder to then Keeper of the Chronicles, Suana el’Sunur, would begin training in the Black Tower, while also taking up a place of leadership in the Warder Yard.

 Within a month, 17 males in training in the White Tower defected to the Black Tower.
 Within a year, the Black Tower had raised close to 150 men to the rank of full Asha’man.